makkus/freckles/README.rst

 .. code-block:: console

-   $ curl https://freckles.io | bash -s -- freckles dotfiles -f gh:makkus/dotfiles
+   $ curl https://freckles.io | bash -s -- freckelize dotfiles -f gh:makkus/dotfiles

 This is what happens:

-- bootstraps *freckles* itself, then straight away executes it
+- bootstraps *freckles* itself, then straight away executes ``freckelize``
-- expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (those short urls are optional, and their format might change later, read about the topic [here](http://localhost:8000/usage.html#notes)
+- expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (those short urls are optional, and their format might change later, read about the topic [here](https://docs.freckles.io/en/latest/usage.html#notes)
 - checks out the repository to ``$HOME/freckles/dotfiles`` (this is configurable of course)
 - reads all the metadata  it can find in that repository, describing mostly which packages to install
 - loads the instructions for the ``dotfiles`` adapter, which:
 - installs all the packages listed in the metadata (same metadata can be used to describe the setup on several flavors of Linux as well as on Mac OS X, you only have to provide the correct package names per package manager)
-- symbolically links all the configuration files it finds in the repository into their appropriate place in my home directory (using an application called stow_ -- which *freckles* also installs if not present already)
+- symbolically links all the configuration files it finds in the repository into their appropriate place in my home directory (using an application called stow_ -- which *freckelize* also installs if not present already)

 In case you had a look at `my dotfiles repo <https://github.com/makkus/dotfiles>`_: I've organized my configuration into subfolders (to be able to exclude applications I don't need for certain scenarios -- e.g. X-applications on a remote server), but that is more complicated than necessary.
 You can certainly just have a flat folder-structure, with one subfolder per application.